FriquetLuca/discord-bot-ts/README.md

 This is the file where you want to write down your prisma queries but also where `PrismaClient` is exposed to the bot itself (`/src/database/prisma.ts`).

-#### handlers
+#### events

-Inside this folder, there's a bunch of handlers for commands, autocompletion, ...
+Inside this folder, you can define all your custom events for the bot, ...

 #### libraries